benknoble/hello-world/README.md

 # Junk Drawer
 File Cabinet and Desktop for Junk

-This is where I keep random notes, idea, and code files as they flutter through my head.
+This is where I keep random notes, ideas, and code files as they flutter through my head.